This post may contain affiliate links. Please see my full disclosure for details.

 - Preheat the oven to 350°F (180°C).

-- In a small saucepan, melt the butter over medium heat, stirring frequently, until it browns and has a nutty smell.
+- In a small saucepan, melt the butter over medium heat, stirring frequently, until it browns and has a nutty smell, 3-4 minutes.
 Transfer to a large heatproof bowl to stop the cooking.

-- Brush the edges of the pie crust with egg wash, then pour the custard into the pie shell and bake until the filling is set but still jiggly, about 45 minutes.
+- Brush the edges of the pie crust with egg wash, then pour the custard into the pie shell.

 - Store, well covered, in the refrigerator for up to 2 days.